 - 4 ounces (110 grams) soft Brie (rind included), cubed

-- 1 cup roasted and (un)salted sunflower kernels, grounded
+- 1 cup ground raw almonds or roasted and unsalted sunflower kernels

 - 1 egg